Othent/KMS-server-new/README.md

 - MongoDB database won't be used (this logic is skipped).
 - Slack integration won't be used (this logic is skipped).

+You might also want to install VSCode's CodeQL extension.
+See https://codeql.github.com/.

 <br />

 ## Running It In Production: